herr-shigeo/cloud-bib/README.md

 # cloud-bib

-Cloud-bib is a cloud-based web application to manage libraries.
+Cloud-bib is a cloud-based school library management system.